 Grant Helgeson (Manti-Skyline Plateau 2008-2011)

-Grant grew up in Missoula, Montana and actually went to the same high school as Bruce Tremper, so we knew he'd be a fit for us at the UAC.
+Grant grew up in Missoula, Montana and actually went to the same high school as Bruce Tremper, albeit 29 years later.
 After getting his degree in Business Administration and Marketing from the University of Montana, he moved to Salt Lake, finding employment at Backcountry.com.
 Grant quickly learned the ropes with the UAC in 2007/2008, taught hundreds of avalanche courses, conducted field work in the Wasatch, the Uintas, and the Plateau, and eventually took over forecasting duties on the Plateau in 08/09.
 With budgets drying up, Grant moved to Revelstoke, BC to accept a job as an avalanche forecaster with the Canadian Avalanche Centre and continues to work in that capacity.
 He spends summers as a Type 1 Wildland Firefighter/Helitack crewmember in Canada.

 Kevin Kobe (Logan 1988-1993)